Haochen-W/Sorcery/README.md

 ### Command Line Arguments
 * -deck1 filename and -deck2 filename
   * The argument _deck1 filename_ specifies that player 1's deck will be supplied in _filename_.
-If no argument is used to specified the deck, _default.deck_ is used. _deck2 filename_ works similarly.
-The file should only contain a list of card name.
+If no argument is used to specified the deck, then _default.deck_ is used. _deck2 filename_ works similarly.
+The file should only contain a list of card names.
 * -init filename
   * The game will be initialized using _filename_. _Filename_ consists of a sequence of commands to read from standard input before prompting the user for additional input (this includes player names and the selected Hero Powers).
 * -testing